GaloisInc/smaccmpilot-org/pages/software/loading.md

 ```

 You should see the system boot and eventually reach a Linux login prompt.
 The
 user and password are `root` and `odroid`, respectively.
-You can no safely
+You can now safely
 detach the microUSB cable and optionally the serial console.
 If you have used a
 wifi adapter (plugged into a USB port on the ODROID board) or ethernet cable,
 you can ssh into Linux.